 At times we may communicate with you via email and through Tapestry Memos, please check these regularly.

 We will send Arbor messages out to parents with important information.
-Please make sure you have access to the Arbor app.
+Please make sure the school office has your up-to-date mobile phone number.